 |Description: This event is typically a sit down test, where all maps, pictures, graphs etc. have been copied for each team.
 Remote Sensing uses cameras, radar, satellite imagery, etc to capture the spectral and spatial relationships of objects observed from a distance.
 From this information, teams will be given 3 tasks, to analyze and interpret causes, consequences, and perform data analysis related to the topic.
 Teams should be familiar with terms, concepts, and principles of satellite imagery.
 The topic for the 2017 tournament is climate change processes.

 Materials: Teams MUST bring a writing instrument.
-They may also bring two 8.5”x11” two-sided sheets of paper containing whatever information they choose.
+Each student may bring one 8.5”x11” two-sided sheet of paper containing whatever information they choose (if there is only one teammate, they can only have 1 sheet).
 Teams may also bring up to 2 non-graphing calculators, metric rulers, and protractors..

 Event Leaders will provide the official test and answer sheet, and any charts/data/imagery required to complete the test.